mahoney1/docs/commercialpaper-query-tutorial.md

 ## Introduction

-In the [Commercial Paper tutorial](url), we saw how to execute transactions that typify the lifecycle of a commercial paper lifecycle.
+In the [IBM Blockchain Platform VSCode Extension with Commercial Paper tutorial](url), we saw how an example of interacting with the Commercial Paper smart contract and the scenario that tracks the lifecycle of a Commercial paper.
+But now we want to see the 'paper' trail of all activity that took place during its lifecycle - ie the immutable history of the asset, who did what, and when did it take place etc etc.

-The aim of this tutorial, is to add query transaction functions to the Commercial Paper smart contract, redeploy (upgrade) the modified contract, and show interaction from client applications.
-One example of this, is to trace the history of transactions executed during the lifecycle of the commercial paper.
+The aim of this tutorial, is to add query transaction functions to the Fabric Samples Commercial Paper smart contract, upgrading the contract to add query functionality, as well as some more history.
+We'll provide the code changes in the tutorial, and show interaction with the upgraded smart contract, from client applications.
+The end goal is to trace the history of transactions executed during the lifecycle of a commercial paper instance.

 We'll be using the IBM Blockchain Platform VSCode Extension - and the new Fabric programming model and SDK features - to complete these tasks.